1932 United States Senate election in California

 The 1932 United States Senate election in California was held on November 2, 1932.
-Incumbent Republican Senator Samuel Morgan Shortridge ran for a third term in office, but lost a highly competitive four-way Republican primary to Tallant Tubbs, who ran as a "wet" or anti-prohibition candidate.

-In the general election, former Secretary of the Treasury and presidential candidate William Gibbs McAdoo won a three-way race against Tubbs and Prohibition candidate Robert P. Shuler, who received the most votes of any Prohibition candidate in United States history.
+Republican incumbent Samuel M. Shortridge ran for re-election to a third term in office but lost a four-way Republican primary to San Francisco state senator Tallant Tubbs.
+In the general election, Tubbs lost to former U.S. treasury secretary and presidential candidate William Gibbs McAdoo won in a three-way race against preacher Robert P. Shuler, who received the most votes of any Prohibition Party candidate in United States history.